vikramforsk2019/Vehicle-Plate-Identify/README.md

 # Vehicle-Plate-Identify
 Number plate detection/recognization using yolo and Flask api.

+# Trained Model
 First extract the images from various sources like github,medium etc. almost 300+ images which are possible to trained the model on google colaboratery using yolo.
-   1. Clone Darknet yolov3.
+   1. Clone Darknet yolov3
    2.Data Annotation.
    3. Data preparation as needed by YOLO.
    4. Configuration files preparation.
    5. Training.
    6. Result weights.

 # All are describe on google drive
 https://drive.google.com/drive/u/0/folders/1xj-a9WmIdEcOhgU42ZBs4FpBDHPN4LFT